Joel Obi: Return to Inter

 On 28 August 2014, he returned to play for Inter in a home match won 6–0 in the Europa League against Stjarnan.
 Obi continuously played as a winger in Walter Mazzarri's 3-5-2 formation due to the numerous injuries of his teammates.
 On 23 November, he played as the starter in the Milan derby, scoring the equaliser (1–1), in his first goal of the season, celebrating with somersaults.
 He returned to the field as a starter in the home match lost 0–1 against Torino on 25 January 2015, playing as a fullback.
 He concluded the season with 17 appearances and one goal.
 Overall for Inter he made 71 appearances and scored three goals.

 Torino

 On 2 July 2015, Obi transferred to Torino for a €2.2 million fee and signed a 4-year contract.
 At the beginning of the season he quickly suffered two injuries, the last of which, constraint him to missing the first half of the 2015–16 season.
 He returned to the field, playing as a starter in the match against Chievo Verona on 7 February 2016, replaced by Alexander Farnerud in the second half.
-On 26 August 2017, he made his 24th appearance for Torino against Sassulo and scored his second goal and first of the season in the 88th minute.
+On 26 August 2017, he made his 24th appearance for Torino against Sassuolo and scored his second goal and first of the season in the 88th minute.
 The match ended 3–0 in favour of Torino at home.